rdkcentral/MVT/README.md

 - `Playback` verifies basic playback and media position progress on the span of 10 seconds
 - `Pause` verifies if browser is capable of pausing a stream
-- `Rate` verifies playback with various playback rates
+- `PlayRate` verifies playback with various playback rates
-- `Position` executes seek operation
+- `Seek` executes seek operation
 - `AudioTracks` changes audio track
 - `Subtitles` activates text tracks and verifies its content